ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 `lib` is the actual code while `__tests__` contains the tests for the code.

-Now that we have a global idea of how the code is organized, we can actually go inside the `__tests__` folder and see how the tests are structured.
+Now that we have a global idea of how the code is organized, we can go inside the `__tests__` folder and see how the tests are structured.

 ## Tests structure